How to Become a Digital Nomad in Chiang Mai

 Financial Benefits

-Many digital nomads choose to set up shop in Chiang Mai because their money goes some much further here than it does in the West.
+Many digital nomads choose to set up shop in Chiang Mai because their money goes so much further here than it does in the West.
 Consider health costs, for instance.

 Your dollar simply goes further here.
-These financial benefits translate into a much cheaper cost of living, which I’ll discuss in greater detail in another section.
+These financial benefits translate into a much cheaper cost of living in Chiang Mai, which I’ll discuss in greater detail in another section.

 Flights